ucsd-ml-arts/generative-audio-benjamin-chang-1/README.md

 ## Abstract

 The goal of this project is to try to prove that it is possible to use generative and interpolation audio networks to replicate particular music genres.
-In particular, this project aims to create new music in the future funk genre using GANSynth to interpolate between various instruments and Performance RNN to produce different tracks.
-This will be done by manipulating parameters in the The Future Funk lyrics will likely be added later to the generated music.
+In particular, this project aims to create music in this new genre named steamfunk disco using GANSynth to interpolate between various instruments and Performance RNN to produce a coherent track.
+This will be done by manipulating parameters in the The Steamfunk Disco's lyrics will likely be added later to the generated music.

 The idea is as follows: 1.
 Generate Music tracks using Performance RNN
                         2. Perform signal manipulation as needed